 (2) A decision as to whether to treat the information as confidential shall be made by the director within forty-five days of receipt of the request and accompanying documentation.
 Until such decision is made, the information or part thereof, shall be treated as confidential.
 The applicant requesting confidentiality shall be notified in writing of the director's decision.

-(3) Any information determined to be confidential may be disclosed:
+(3) Any information determined to be confidential may be disclosed, as follows:

-(b) In any judicial proceeding in accordance with paragraph (E)(3)(d) of this rule; and
+(b) In any judicial proceeding in accordance with paragraph (E)(3)(d) of this rule.

 (c) In any administrative hearing in accordance with paragraph (E)(3)(d) of this rule.